 Business Development Manager

 Coming from a family of women leaders and their supporters who worked tirelessly towards women empowerment in India, it has been Pahini’s lifelong desire to help people and make an impact.
 This drive led her to pursue a PhD in cancer research at King’s College London followed by postdoctoral research at the University of Cambridge.
-As a scientist, she explores ways to facilitate women-led translation of research to the wider community through several leadership positions in innovation, consultancy and entrepreneurship.
+As a scientist, she explores ways to facilitate women-led translation of research to the wider community through several leadership positions.
 She has a tech venture that aims to improve healthcare access through technology.
-She also founded Emparity, a non-profit which connects women empowerment and child education to eliminate poverty in India.
+She also founded Emparity, a non-profit for women empowerment and child education in India.
 Believing that progress can be made through a collaborative approach, Pahini seeks to establish it in all her endeavours.

 Matt is an outreach astronomer based in Cambridge, UK.
 His PhD at the University of Cambridge focussed on star formation and the evolution of galaxies across cosmic time.
 After a few years as a postdoctoral researcher, he realised that his passion lay more in the direction of science communication and education.
 Since 2017 he has been an outreach astronomer at the University of Cambridge’s Institute of Astronomy.